Skip to content

 🎯 Key Takeaways

-• Set -XX:+HeapDumpOnOutOfMemoryError and -XX:HeapDumpPath on every production JVM from day one — without a heap dump from the crash, diagnosing an OOM is almost impossible after the fact.
+• Enable -XX:+HeapDumpOnOutOfMemoryError and -XX:HeapDumpPath on every production JVM from day one — without a heap dump captured at crash time, diagnosing an OOM is guesswork that typically takes days instead of hours.

 ⚠ Common Mistakes to Avoid